 Laboratory supervisors are not expected to be present in the laboratory at all times or to be able to control people’s behaviors; however, supervisors are responsible for ensuring that an effective laboratory safety program is implemented, for ensuring that safety expectations are communicated and that personnel are trained, for assessing personnel safety behaviors, and for enforcing established laboratory safety procedures.
-Additionally, the supervisor must make sure that a Volunteer Agreement form is submitted to the Risk Management Office for each volunteer working in the laboratory.
+Additionally, the supervisor must make sure to review the invormation provided by the Risk Management Office and properly prepare each volunteer working in the laboratory.

 If Something Goes Wrong

 If a laboratory incident occurs that results in a fatality OSHA will conduct a thorough investigation.
 OSHA may also conduct an investigation if a worker is hurt seriously.
 The laboratory supervisor may be considered to be the employer and to have responsibility for conditions or actions that resulted in the death or injury.
 In these cases, the supervisor may be subject to criminal charges and civil suits may also be a possibility.

 As stated in the University Laboratory Supervisor Safety Responsibilities policy, laboratory supervisor responsibilities include the following:

 - Ensure personnel receive documented general and laboratory-specific training.